graphaware/neo4j-framework/README.md

 repository</a>.
 When using Maven for dependency management, include one or more dependencies in your pom.xml.
 To find out which ones, read further by clicking on one of the sub-modules of this project.

+** Attention Windows Users: ** The framework only works when you install Neo4j from the .zip download, not the .exe installer.

 ### Snapshots

 To use the latest development version, just clone this repository and run `mvn clean install`.
 This will produce 2.1.6.27-SNAPSHOT